UnFiled Tax Returns

 Quite simply, unfiled tax returns are a crime.
 As a Dual Licensed CPA and Attorney, we provide the perfect match for this problem.
 First, as an attorney, you obtain the Attorney – Client Privilege.
 As a CPA, we prepare and file your past tax returns precisely.
 Our service is unmatched.
 We have years of experience on this exact issue.

-The greatest fear of most taxpayers that have not filed tax returns is the prospect of “tax evasion.”
+The greatest fear of most taxpayers who have not filed tax returns is the prospect of “tax evasion.”
 The fact is that non-filing may result in criminal prosecution.
 A taxpayer must have had a criminal intent to defraud the government to be prosecuted for tax evasion as opposed to just negligence, procrastination, stupidity, etc. Non-filing is a misdemeanor.
 The primary objective of the IRS is to bring delinquent taxpayers into compliance and back into the tax system.
 However, if you have not filed tax returns for more than six years (or four quarters of payroll tax returns), you may want to contact a professional knowledgeable in tax delinquency for advice.
 Most CPAs and Enrolled Agents, although knowledgeable in tax return preparation, are NOT experienced in handling significant tax delinquency matters.
 As a tac attorney, we handle the most difficult of unfiled situations.

 Many taxpayers that have not filed for several years, and have lost their records, think they cannot file their tax returns and claim their deductions and business expenses because they do not have their records.
 There is no law that says you cannot file a tax return to report income and claim deductible expenses just because you do not have W-2’, 1099’s, receipts, cancelled checks, etc.